 Some blog authors, therefore, adopt a policy of not discussing their product or service on their blog.
 The problem with this approach is that the blog is unlikely to achieve the company’s overall goals, which presumably will include selling something!
 There’s also the risk that your blog can become irrelevant to your actual business, meaning that visitors are unlikely to associate your product with your blog.

-There is a way to write a blog that both markets your product or service AND that readers will love.
+Blog marketing can be tricky, particularly trying to find the balance.
+However, there is a way to write a blog that both markets your product or service AND that readers will love.
 Simply follow the 5 rules below.

 Rule #1 – Remember the objectives of your blog